RobertWetzler/CrosswordLeaderboardBot/README.md

-*Note I am not as good at crosswords as my amazing friends in these images*
+*Note that I am not as good at crosswords as my amazing friends in these images*